SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 JavaScript comes very handy in exercising an application which is not directly supported
 by selenium.
-The **getEval** method of selenium API can be used to execute java script from
+The **getEval** method of selenium API can be used to execute JavaScript from
 selenium RC.

 Consider an application having check boxes with no static identifiers.